 Here are some tips on how to stop credential theft spiralling into business email compromise:

 The very first step you should take is to change your password to prevent the hacker from getting back into your email account.
 You need to choose a strong password that is difficult to guess and bears no similarity to your previous one.

-Instead, try abbreviating a sentence.
+Try abbreviating a sentence.
 "I like to walk my dog every day" would turn into 'Il2wmDOGed', for instance.
-The mixture of uppercase and lowercase letters and numbers will give your email account maximum protection against hackers.
+The seemingly random mixture of uppercase and lowercase letters and numbers will give your email account maximum protection against hackers.

 As an extra security measure, it's also worth taking the time to change your passwords on any accounts that share the same password as the hacked account.
-Cybercriminals could attempt to use your credentials elsewhere and gain unlawful access.
+Cybercriminals could attempt to use your credentials elsewhere.

 2. Contact your IT team or manager

 Once you've changed your password, you must immediately alert your manager or IT team that you have been the victim of a phishing email.
 Reporting the incident enables your IT team or manager to make others aware of the scam and find methods of preventing similar situations in the future.

 We've provided an email template you can send to your manager or IT team below.